eyedine2/ch1stuff-lib/README.md

 `animspeed (number)`
 the speed of the animation.
 Defaults to `6`.

-# solid_controllable
+# solid_controllable (spikes / invisible walls)

 `solid_controllable` is an incredibly basic element meant to be manipulated by cutscenes.
 It can be an invisible wall, or a pair of spikes.
-Much like the grass, any image it has tiles and has many changeable fields.
-These are its fields.
+Much like the grass, any image it will tile on the X and Y axes and it has many changeable fields.
+Here they are:

 `maxframes (int)`